tauteo/robotics-club/lesson-plans/linux-overview.md

 ### Structure
 ![linux file system structure][filesys-structure]

 The linux file system is built on top of the virtual file system kernel subsystem.
-As such, it does not start with direct access to physical devices (like C:) like in Windows.
+As such, it does not start with direct access to physical devices (such as C:) like in Windows.
 Like most file systems, the linux file system is a tree structure.

 Like any tree, the structure starts at the root.
 This level is indicated simply by `/` (note the forward slash instead of the backslash that is used in Windows).
 The root directory (also called a folder in Windows) contains all of the base directories that make up the file system.
 Each base directory is responsible for keeping files related to a specific task (such as configuration, temporary files, programs etc.).